What is the Capstone Year and why does my child deserve to have one?

 - Third Years have a real sense of running their classroom community, an important leadership skill that goes on with them.

-- In Montessori, your child can continue to progress at her own pace.
-In traditional education, she will have to wait while the other children begin to catch up or will be forced to move ahead before she is ready.
+- In Montessori, your child can continue to progress at their own pace.
+In traditional education, they may have to wait while the other children begin to catch up or will be forced to move ahead before they are ready.

 - Beginning as early as kindergarten and continuing through elementary, Montessori children are studying cultural geography and beginning to grow into global citizens.